eliottjohnson/Obsidian-Vault/Programming/MAD-X Lecture/MAD-X Theory Intermediate.md

 To check if an element is already sliced, you can check the length of the elements

 rbarc True/False is to specify if it's a sbend of rbend and you specify the length of the arc

+## Generative

+option echo, everything in my script will be replicated in the terminal

+Redirect option, you can echo to a file and then load the echo

+beta block: optics condition of the beam at this place

+save.beta(): macro to save the beta block

+## Tables